 Are referrals confidential?
 Will this go in my file?

 The entire start process is confidential, and is completely voluntary -- it may be stopped at any time.
 A SAP referral does not become part of the student's cumulative file, and does not go on to colleges or employers.
 The process is designed to support students and families, and is not disciplinary in any way.

-After the SAP team receives a referral and reviews objective information about the student, the team may make recommendations for appropriate school-based or community-based supports or interventions.
-The SAP teams in Central Bucks work with a community agency, the The Council of Southeast Pennsylvania.
+What resources are available to students who go through the SAP process?After the SAP team receives a referral and reviews objective information about the student, the team may make recommendations for appropriate school-based or community-based supports or interventions.
+The SAP teams in Central Bucks work with a community agency, The Council of Southeast Pennsylvania.
 If a student is referred for an assessment with The Council , the student may receive recommendations for additional or ongoing community-based supports, which may include private counseling, classes, support groups, etc. For more information about The Council, please click on the links below: